Your Guide to Calculating A Settlement For Pain and Suffering

 Say, for example, you were involved in a car accident and experienced a fractured arm as a result.
 You wore a cast for six weeks and took pain pills each day to alleviate your suffering.
 Even after your cast is off, you continue to experience pain for another month, for a total of 75 days of suffering.
 Say you make $35,000 a year—approximately $95 per day.
 Your per diem settlement would be around $7,2000.

-Catastrophic injuries are generally worth more than minor injuries in Texas.
+Catastrophic injuries are generally worth more than minor injuries for a typical pain and suffering settlement in Texas.
 If you or a loved one has life-changing or permanent personal injuries, your pain and suffering damages may be higher than those of a victim of a minor accident.
 Wrongful death claims can also involve higher multipliers and compensatory awards.
 A jury may choose to use the multiplier method, per diem method or no method at all to calculate a pain and suffering award.
 Although it is possible to seek compensation solely for pain and suffering in Texas, most personal injury claims combine a pain and suffering demand with economic damages as well.
 This can lead to maximum compensation for the full extent of your damages after a preventable accident.